-4. I accept change quickly.
-This is related to the first 3 points.
-I was a bit concerned about my lack of emotion, but then realised very recently that I simply move through the ‘change curve’ very quickly – sometimes in a matter of minutes.
-So yes, I DO experience anger, depression etc. but they are fleeting: My (logical and practical) brain is able to quickly get to the ‘testing/bargaining’ phase and work with the new reality.
+5. I accept change quickly.
+This is related to the first 4 points.
+I was a bit concerned about my lack of emotion and focus on what is, but then realised very recently that I simply move through the ‘change curve’ very quickly – sometimes in a matter of minutes.
+So yes, I DO experience anger, depression etc. but they are fleeting.
+I don't hold on to negativity or try to find someone to blame.
+My (logical and practical) brain is able to quickly get to the ‘testing/bargaining’ phase and work with the new reality.

-As I reflected on my own resilience, and read around he subject, it has become clear to me that resilience isn't one skill.
+As I reflected on my own resilience during the pandemic and more generally, and heard others' stories, it has become clear to me that resilience isn't one skill.
 It's lots and lots of little things: including habits, thoughts, actions, and environment coming together.
 So resilience is something that we can all chip away at creating, so whilst it won't come over night or all at once, it will come.